daUnknownCoder/NeutronVim/README.md

 ### 🏠 [Homepage](https://github.com/daUnknownCoder/NeutronVim)

-NeutronVim is very lightweight, currently has only ~2500 loc...
+NeutronVim is very lightweight, currently has only 2996 loc of lua code...

 ## Install